 As you know, the speed of the internet cannot match that of the processor inside your machine.
 This doesn’t mean coding languages are insignificant; the speed of a programming language is mostly about the speed of development, ease of maintenance, and code readability.

 The Best Programming Languages and Platforms for Web Scraping

 Python is mostly known as the best web scraper language.
 It’s more like an all-rounder and can handle most of the web crawling-related processes smoothly.
 Beautiful Soup is one of the most widely used frameworks based on Python that makes scraping using this language such an easy route to take.

 Beautiful soup is a Python library that’s designed for a fast and highly efficient web scraper.
 Some of the notable features are Pythonic idioms for navigation, searching, and modifying a parse tree.
 Beautiful Soup can also convert incoming documents to Unicode and outgoing documents to UTF-8.

 Beautiful Soup works on popular Python parsers like lxml and html5lib, which allow you to try different parsing methodologies.
 These highly evolved web scraping libraries make Python the best language for web scraping.

 These libraries and frameworks can help you learn the basics of web scraping and could even cover small-scale use cases.
 However, if you’re looking to extract data from the web for business use cases, it’s better to go with a web scraping service that can take end-to-end ownership of the project.
 There are several reasons why an in-house crawling setup isn’t the best option, you can learn more about it here.

 Now that you know the good and bad sides of various scraping languages, it’s time to pick the best programming language that suits you and start scraping.
-It is, however, important to exercise caution and follow the best practices of web crawling , like hitting the servers in a reasonable interval and scraping during the off-peak hours.
+It is, however, important to exercise caution and follow the best practices of web crawling, like hitting the servers at a reasonable interval and scraping during the off-peak hours.
 Remember, staying a good bot on the web is as important as getting data for your big data project.